 Dean KI, Campus North

-Anna Martling's research is funded by the Swedish Research Council, Swedish Cancer Society, Stockholm Cancer Society, the Karolinska Institutet and the Stockholm County Council (ALF).
-In 2014 she received the Research Council´s largest ever contribution to clinical treatment research at MSEK 25.
+Anna Martling's research is funded by the Swedish Research Council, the Swedish Cancer Society, Radiumhemmet's research funds, the Swedish Medical Association, KI and the Region Stockholm.
+In 2014, she received the Swedish Research Council's largest grant to date for clinical treatment research of SEK 25 million.

 Research group leader of the group Colorectal Surgery

 Five selected publications:

 Effect of a surgical training programme on outcome of rectal cancer in the County of Stockholm.
 Stockholm Colorectal Cancer Study Group, Basingstoke Bowel Cancer Research Project.
 Martling AL, Holm T, Rutqvist LE, Moran BJ, Heald RJ, Cedemark B Lancet 2000 Jul;356(9224):93-6

 The Stockholm II trial on preoperative radiotherapy in rectal carcinoma: long-term follow-up of a population-based study.
 Martling A, Holm T, Johansson H, Rutqvist LE, Cedermark B, Cancer 2001 Aug;92(4):896-902

 Dissociation of EphB2 signaling pathways mediating progenitor cell proliferation and tumor suppression.
 Genander M, Halford MM, Xu NJ, Eriksson M, Yu Z, Qiu Z, et al Cell 2009 Nov;139(4):679-92

 Interim analysis of the Stockholm III trial of preoperative radiotherapy regimens for rectal cancer.
 Pettersson D, Cedermark B, Holm T, Radu C, Påhlman L, Glimelius B, et al Br J Surg 2010 Apr;97(4):580-7